-Sailor found dead at naval base in Kochi | Law-Order
+Sailor found dead at Naval base in Kochi | Law-Order

 - India

-A 19-year-old sailor hailing from Uttar Pradesh was found deadat the Naval base here early on Tuesday.
+A 19-year-old sailor hailing from Uttar Pradesh was found dead at his duty post in Kochi Naval base, with bullet injury, early on Tuesday.

+Defence sources said the deceased has been identified as Tushar Atri, a resident of Aligarh in the northern state.

+He was found in a pool of blood by another sailor on security rounds, they said.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)